 (Admission into this course requires consent of the Honors Program Coordinator.)
 Advisory: EWRT 1A or EWRT 1AH or ESL 5; COMM 1, 1H, 10 or 10H.
-Five hours lecture (60 hours total per quarter).

 A study in communication and critical decision making in the context of effective group problem solving with an emphasis on principles of sound reasoning to make a well-reasoned decision.
 This course explores theory, application, and evaluation of group communication processes, including problem solving, conflict management, decision making, and leadership, with the goal of understanding different points of view in an increasingly diverse and interconnected global society.
 As an honors course students will be expected to complete additional assignments to gain deeper insight in critical decision making and group problem solving.